mosaicnetworks/monetd/docs/README.rst

    :align: center

-The monetd respository contains the tools necessary to run and maintain a validator hub in a Monet network.
+The monetd respository contains the tools necessary to run and maintain a validator in a Monet network.

 They naturally divide into 2 sections:

 + :ref:`monetcli_rst` -- the swiss army knife of utilities
 + :ref:`monetd_rst` -- the hub server process

-Full details can found at the links above, but the Quick Start section below may help you where to look.
+Full details can be found at the links above, but the Quick Start section below may provide some useful insights.

 Quick Start
 ===========